AnindyaMajumder/Tutorials/Deep Learning Environment with GPU Support on Ubuntu.md

 This guide will walk you through the process of setting up a GPU-accelerated deep learning environment on Ubuntu 24.04.
 Each command is explained in detail to help beginners understand the purpose of every step.

-**Note:** While both PyTorch and TensorFlow can be installed in the same environment, it is recommended to use separate virtual environments for each framework to avoid version conflicts or unexpected behavior.

 ---

 ## Why Use a GPU for Deep Learning?